Sir Wilfred Patrick Thesiger was born on 3 June 1910 in Addis Ababa, Ethiopia (then Abyssinia) into a life of privilege

 His first Empty Quarter crossing took him via Shisr and Mughshin from where he made an extended loop through the Empty Quarter, exiting the sands close to the border crossing between Saudi Arabia and Oman.

 A trait of Thesiger was to grumble at length about modern methods of transport, if not the modern world in general.
-However, conversely he made full use of it and his high-level connections when he travelled from Arabia to other countries.
+However, conversely he made full use of these and his high-level connections when he travelled from Arabia to other countries.

-This journey took him from the Hadramawt to Wadi Dawasir, when after they were all imprisoned for entering Saudi Arabia without permission.
+This 2nd crossing journey took him from the Hadramawt to Wadi Dawasir, when after they were all imprisoned for entering Saudi Arabia without permission.
 They were released, probably at the request of Harry St John Bridger Philby an associate to Ibn Saud the Saudi monarch.
 They then swung south of Riyadh and onto Abu Dhabi.

-Despite his contradiction and, as recounted in Michal Ashers biography, often sharp temper; Thesiger clearly developed a tremendous relationship with those he travelled with.
-It must be that it was not only the amount of time that he spent with them that helped develop this rapport, but that he clearly admires their traits.
+Despite his contrary nature and, as recounted in Michal Asher’s biography, often sharp temper; Thesiger clearly developed a tremendous relationship with those he travelled with.
+It must be that it was not only the amount of time that he spent with them that helped develop this rapport, but that he clearly admired their traits and they his.